 2014 Les Tourelles de Longueville - a special selection of plots.
 Well-structured, fruity, velvety texture and fruity aftertaste.
 88p.

-2914 Les Griffons de Pichon Baron (new second wine of Pichon Baron) - more power, better structure and longer finish compared with LTdL.
+2914 Les Griffons de Pichon Baron (new second wine of Pichon Baron) - more power, better structure, and longer finish than LTdL.
 89p.

-2014 Pichon Baron - modern style, very oaky, powerful and concentration, splendid future.
+2014 Pichon Baron - modern style, very oaky, powerful and concentrated, splendid future.
 93p.

 2014 Petit Village - potent, fruity, crisp, well-structured, firm aftertaste.
 90+p.